 Disclosure: This page may contain affiliate links.
 If you purchase something using those links, we may receive a commission, but it will not cost you anything extra.

-If you have already searched about this on the internet, you might have seen a couple of not-so-good reviews about GoDaddy.
+If you have already searched about them on the internet, you might have seen a couple of not-so-good reviews about GoDaddy.
 Keeping those apart, let us see how good is it in terms of real facts and figures.
-For the past three years, I have been using GoDaddy to host some of my own sites and a few client sites.
-This review is based on those experiences.

 Plans & Pricing